josemoralesdev/josemoralesdev.github.io/src/markdown/focus-time.md

 ![](../assets/images/projects/focustime/main-screen.png)
 ## Overview
 ---
-Este projecto fue creado en conjunto con el curso en udemy [**Complete React Native in 2021: Zero To Mastery**](https://www.udemy.com/course/complete-react-native-mobile-development-zero-to-mastery-with-hooks/) impartido por **Andrei Neagoie** - *Senior Software Developer* & **Mo Binni** - *Software / Solutions Architect*.
+This project was created altogether with the udemy course: [**Complete React Native in 2021: Zero To Mastery**](https://www.udemy.com/course/complete-react-native-mobile-development-zero-to-mastery-with-hooks/) taught by **Andrei Neagoie** - *Senior Software Developer* & **Mo Binni** - *Software / Solutions Architect*.

-Este projecto tiene como fin, enseñar diferentes funcionalidades de React native tales como:
+This project has the goal of teaching different React Native functionalities such as:

 - Components
 - Importing & exporting components